-Now you've come to the end of the course, we would appreciate a few minutes of your time to complete this short end-of-course survey (you may have already completed this survey at the end of Week 4).
-We'd like to find out a bit about your experience of studying the course and what you plan to do next.
+Now you've completed the course we would again appreciate a few minutes of your time to tell us a bit about your experience of studying it and what you plan to do next.
 We will use this information to provide better online experiences for all our learners and to share our findings with others.
-Participation will be completely confidential and we will not pass on your details to others.
+If you'd like to help, please fill in this optional survey.